garrandall/popular-music-data/tracks/hang-on-in-there-baby-johnny-bristol.md

   ranking_list: Billboard Hot 100
   start_date: '1974-10-19'
 ---
-Hmmm, hmmm
+Hm, hm
 Yeah
-Oh Baby, hmmm
+Oh Baby, hm
 Hang on in there, baby
 (Give me love tonight)
-Don't be afraid, baby, ooooh
+Don't be afraid, baby, oh

-You know we can't help but make it, ooh my love
+You know we can't help but make it, oh my love
 You know we can't help but make it
 Now that we've caressed a kiss so warm and tender
 I can't wait till we reach that sweet moment of surrender